For urgent consular assistance call

 All oceanic regions of the world can experience tsunamis.
 However, the Pacific Ocean has a higher risk of large, destructive tsunamis.

-Get comprehensive travel insurance before you leave.
 Your policy needs to cover all overseas medical costs, including medical evacuation.
 The Australian Government won’t pay for these costs.

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.

-If you're not insured, you may have to pay many 1000s of dollars up-front for medical care.
+If you're not insured, you may have to pay many thousands of dollars up-front for medical care.

 Confirm:

 Consider your physical and mental health before you travel, especially if you have an existing medical condition.
-Consider whether you may be in a vulnerable category for COVID-19.

 See your doctor or travel clinic to: